OneMoreThing/ParseKit/README.md

 -Add ACL (currently not implemented in DataKit)

--Add js Api for Anypic-web site
+-Add js API for Anypic-web site

 -Option to store/load images on Amazon S3 bucket